 Most people who apply to Campus Skellefteå have a passion they want to express, realise, even experience.
 It may be something extraordinary, but it may also be quite ordinary.
 Like being the best in the world in PC game design or making a career change from shop attendant to nurse, without having to relocate, or recruiting people who work for global welfare.
 As a venue for all these strong wills, our task is to make sure that all the peripheral elements fall into place.

 Student life in Skellefteå

-Skellefteå offers a wide variety of activities, for every taste and for every one.
-There are things to do, things to see and attractions to experience.
-You can find activities for every day of the week, whether you like the great outdoors or rather stays inside.
-Explore attractions that are centuries old, enjoy exciting activities in natureand find lots of things to do right here in Skellefteå or in the the surroundings
+Skellefteå offers a wide variety of activities for every taste and for everyone.
+There are things to do, sights to see, and attractions to experience.
+You can find activities for every day of the week, whether you prefer the great outdoors or staying indoors.
+Explore centuries-old attractions, enjoy exciting outdoor activities, and discover numerous things to do right here in Skellefteå and its surroundings.

 How could Skråmträsk, of all places, become the filming location for something as thrilling as a horror movie?
 The village is a magnet for families with children and cozy café visits, and virtually every other farmhouse is occupied by a skilled traditional craftsman.
 We paid a visit to a charming hamlet that never ceases to amaze.

 When Ellen and Kristopher Vanes decided to leave the village of Stonnall, just north of Birmingham in England, and move to another country, they chose Skellefteå in Sweden.
 After thorough research they found that the Swedish east coast ticked all the boxes, and their move to the village of Klutmark, just outside of Skellefteå, turned out to be the perfect choice for the couple and their sons Seth, 6, Isaac, 5, and Noah, 1. – Here, there is more focus on family life than in England.
 Our salaries are higher, the house prices are reasonable and the boys enjoy the Swedish school and preschool much better, says Ellen.